jaybee84/microrna_variants/README.md

 ## Introduction

 This repository provides a portable development environment that includes RStudio and Jupyter.
-This environment aims to support NLP Sandbox users who develop or apply tools that intereact with the NLP Sandbox ecosystem.
+This environment aims to support analytical users who develop or apply tools that interact with the microRNA project at Sage Bionetworks.

-For example, try the example notebooks included with this repository to perform analysis using data stored in a local or remote instance of the NLP Sandbox Data Node.
+For example, try the example notebooks included with this repository to perform analysis using data stored in a local or remote instance of the MicroRNA Data Node.
 See the Section [Notebooks](#Notebooks) for the list of example notebooks included with this repository.